PriyankaCornelius/Airline-Reservation-System/Project_Documentation/ProjectJournal/ProjectJournal.md

 <li> What am I planning to work on next? - Start working on my assigned tasks - I will be working on cancelling flight UI screens and integration of reservation module</li>
 <li> What tasks are blocked waiting on another team member? - No Blockers </li>

+#### Priyanka

+<li> What tasks did I work on / complete? -  Completed flight booking APIs and component to display selected flights for review</li>
+<li> What am I planning to work on next? - Start Seat Map Display Component and Ticket Display Component</li>
+<li> What tasks are blocked waiting on another team member? - No Blockers </li>

 ## Week 8:

 #### Swetha